EduartHajko/AiPrReviewer/README.md

     - Owner & repo info
     - Timestamp

+Feature: Author Evaluation

+- Added a **new menu tab**: **Authors**
+- Select an author from a dropdown.
+- The backend collects all their **audit log data** (review comments + committed code snippets).
+- Sends them to **OpenAI** for analysis.
+- AI produces a **performance evaluation report** including:
+  - Strengths
+  - Weaknesses
+  - Suggested improvements
+  - Recommended tutorials/courses for missing skills
+- Report is displayed in the app and can be **exported to PDF**.
 - 🖥️ **UI with ASP.NET Core MVC**
   - Home dashboard with navigation to **Repositories**, **Pull Requests**, and **Audit Log**.
   - Pull request detail page with comments, AI solve button, and commit action.